GiorgosMandi/ER-Algorithms/README.md

 # ER-Experiments

-A Java application for experimenting with the Entity Resolution algorithms.
+A Java application for experimenting with Entity Resolution algorithms.
+All algorithms are implemented in an Index & Query approach, in which we use the source dataset to build the necessary data structures of the algorithms, and for each instance of the target dataset we query the structures to retrieve the candidate pairs.
 The implemented algorithms are the following:

 - LSH
   - MinHash